-The choice of sense resistor and inductor value also determines the load current at which the LTC1871-7 enters Burst Mode operation.
+The choice of MOSFET $R{DS(ON)}$ and inductor value also determines the load current at which the LTC1871 enters Burst Mode operation.
 When bursting, the controller clamps the peak inductor current to approximately:

-$$I{BURST(PEAK)} = \frac{30mV}{R{SENSE}}$$
+$$I{BURST(PEAK)} = \frac{30mV}{R{DS(ON)}}$$

 which represents about 20% of the maximum 150mV SENSE pin voltage.
 The corresponding average current depends upon the amount of ripple current.
-Lower inductor values (higher $\Delta I_L$ ) will reduce the load current at which Burst Mode operations begins, since it is the peak current that is being clamped.
+Lower inductor values (higher ΔI_L) will reduce the load current at which Burst Mode operations begins, since it is the peak current that is being clamped.

-The output voltage ripple can increase during Burst Mode operation if $\Delta I_L$ is substantially less than $I{BURST}$ .
+The output voltage ripple can increase during Burst Mode operation if ΔI_L is substantially less than I{BURST} .
 This can occur if the input voltage is very low or if a very large inductor is chosen.
 At high duty cycles, a skipped cycle causes the inductor current to quickly decay to zero.
-However, because $\Delta I_L$ is small, it takes multiple cycles for the current to ramp back up to $I{BURST(PEAK)}$ .
+However, because ΔI_L is small, it takes multiple cycles for the current to ramp back up to $I{BURST(PEAK)}$.
 During this inductor charging interval, the output capacitor must supply the load current and a significant droop in the output voltage can occur.
-Generally, it is a good idea to choose a value of inductor $\Delta I_L$ between 25% and 40% of $I{IN(MAX)}$ .
+Generally, it is a good idea to choose a value of inductor ΔI_L between 25% and 40% of $I{IN(MAX)}$.
 The alternative is to either increase the value of the output capacitor or disable Burst Mode operation using the MODE/SYNC pin.

-Burst Mode operation can be defeated by connecting the MODE/SYNC pin to a high logic-level voltage (either with a control input or by connecting this pin to INTVCC).
+Burst Mode operation can be defeated by connecting the MODE/SYNC pin to a high logic-level voltage (either with a control input or by connecting this pin to $INTV{CC}$).
 In this mode, the burst clamp is removed, and the chip can operate at constant frequency from continuous conduction mode (CCM) at full load, down into deep discontinuous conduction mode (DCM) at light load.
-Prior to skipping pulses at very light load (i.e., <5% of full load), the controller will operate with a minimum switch on-time in DCM.
-Pulse skipping prevents a loss of control of the output at very light loads and reduces output voltage ripple.
+Prior to skipping pulses at very light load (i.e., < 5% of full load), the controller will operate with a minimum switch on-time in DCM.